Frequently Asked Questions About Therapy

 Cognitive Processing Therapy (CPT)

-CPT teaches you how to evaluate and change the upsetting thoughts you have had since your trauma.
-By changing your thoughts, you can change how you feel.
+CPT teaches you how to evaluate and change the distressing thoughts you have had since your trauma.
+The theory is that by changing your thoughts, you can change how you feel.

-The theory: Trauma can change the way you think about yourself and the world.
+How trauma affects the brain can change the way you think about yourself and the world.
 You may believe you are to blame for what happened or that the world is a dangerous place.
-These kinds of thoughts keep you stuck in your PTSD and cause you to miss out on things you used to enjoy.
+These kinds of thoughts keep you stuck in distressing thoughts and cause you to miss out on things you used to enjoy.

-The goal: CPT teaches you a new way to handle these upsetting thoughts.
-In CPT, you will learn skills that can help you decide whether there are more helpful ways to think about your trauma.
-You will learn how to examine whether the facts support your thought or do not support your thought.
-And ultimately, you can decide whether or not it makes sense to take a new perspective.
+CPT teaches you a new way to handle these upsetting thoughts.
+In CPT, you will learn skills that can help you decide whether there are more helpful ways to think about yourself than what the affects of trauma on your psyche are telling you.

-The process: CPT is a 12-session short-term therapy, typically provided over 12 weeks.
+CPT is typically a 12-lesson short-term therapy, provided over 12 sessions, attended weekly.
 Sessions range from 50-80 minutes each.
-If needed, we may decide together to break up session into two or more appointments with me.
-Sometimes, we may also need fewer than the 12 sessions.
+Part of my style of therapy is to go at the client’s pace.
+If needed, we may decide together to break up the lesson into two or more sessions.
+Sometimes, we may also only need fewer than the 12 lessons to achieve your goals.
 I will start off by giving you an overview of the treatment.
-Together, you and I will review some information about PTSD to help you better understand your symptoms.
-Your provider will ask about the type of trauma you experienced, but you will not need to go into great detail right away.
-I will also ask you to do some writing about how your trauma has affected you.
 You will not need to talk about the specific details of your trauma, but you will be asked to talk about your beliefs and feelings related to the trauma.
 You can choose to do a type of CPT that involves writing about the details of the trauma, but this is optional.

-Over the next several sessions, you will talk about any negative or unhelpful thoughts you have been having about the trauma, and you will work together to consider other ways of thinking about the situation.
-You will use worksheets in session and for homework that help you learn this strategy.
-CPT can also include writing about the details of your trauma, if you and your provider decide this is right for you.
-Towards the end of therapy, you and your provider will focus on some specific areas of your life that may have been affected by the trauma, including your sense of safety, trust, control, self-esteem, and intimacy.
+Over the next several sessions, you will talk about any unhelpful thoughts you have been having about the experience.
+You will use worksheets in session and for homework that help you learn strategies to combat those thoughts.
+Towards the end of therapy, we will focus on some specific areas of your life that may have been affected by the trauma, including your sense of safety, trust, control, self-esteem, and intimacy.

-Risks: It may be difficult to talk or write about trauma-related memories or beliefs, especially at first.
+It may be difficult to talk or write about trauma-related memories or beliefs generally, especially at first.
 These feelings are usually brief and people tend to feel better as they keep doing CPT.
 Most people who complete CPT find that the benefits outweigh any initial discomfort.

 Watch the Veterans Health Administration’s video introducing CPT for PTSD.